nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 # Supervised Persistence Contract

-Version 1.1 introduces the supervised persistence contract.
-The contract defines the obligations, constraints, and supervisory checkpoints required for any system that interacts with computational memory.
+The supervised persistence contract exists because computational memory cannot operate safely without a formal set of obligations and controls governing how retained structures are created, transformed, and accessed.
+The contract defines the constraints, supervisory checkpoints, and interaction rules required for any system that touches the persistence layer.
+It ensures that continuity remains non‑advisory, that retained structures cannot form advisory state, and that all operations are governed under explicit supervisory boundaries.

 **Retention Eligibility Requirements**
 Only identity, preference, and long-term relevant structures may be retained.